-Having run Spaghetti Traveller for almost a decade now, the thing that has jumped out to me the most has been the sense of community amongst travel bloggers.
+Having run Spaghetti Traveller for over a decade now, the thing that has jumped out to me the most has been the sense of community amongst travel bloggers.

 Ok, I can’t write this list and leave ourselves off!
 Following a road trip Across the USA with a number of friends, I decided to setup the blog, as I became addicted to the travel industry.

 Since it’s initiation, the blog has been featured on the BBC, Inews, Yahoo, Metro, Guardian, Daily Mail, Daily Express, Start-ups, Forbes, Evening Standard, Hello Magazine, Independent, the Mirror, New Food Magazine, the Sun, Huff Post, Mashable, Wanderlust Travel Magazine and plenty more.

 I first met Toti and Alessia at a Traverse event in Brighton and you could instantly tell how funny and friendly they both were.
 The two keen adventurers have a base in London, but they’ll jump on a plane to see the world at the first opportunity possible.

 Being Italian, it’s unsurprising that their knowledge of the likes of Naples, Rome and Milan is substantial, as they share some amazing tips for your next European city break.

 We met Christianne at the same Traverse event we meet Toti and Ale and we were instantly wowed by her incredible YouTube channel.
 Instantly envious of both her editing skills and charisma on screen, Christianne now has over 100k subscribers on YouTube and has become one of the biggest travel vloggers in the world.

 Whether it’s a travel adventure or some tips and hacks on how to build your own YouTube channel, the Backpacking Banana has some unbelievable content.

 Weigh The Suitcase